 If you try to express your feelings to them, they are experts at manipulating your words and making you feel wrong.

 Have you ever tried to have a serious conversation with someone about how they make you feel only to have them turn the entire thing back on you?

 “Why didn’t you bring this up sooner?
 Why are you making me out to be the bad guy?
 Don’t you know how much pressure I’ve been feeling at work?”

 By the end of the conversation, you’re the one apologizing to them for feeling upset by their actions.

 3. They always play the victim.

 It’s your fault for making them angry.
-If you hadn’t been giving them such a hard time, they would not have cheated.
+They would not have cheated if you hadn’t been giving them such a hard time.
 They got fired because the boss had it out for them.

 4. They distort everything.